unitaryfund/mitiq/docs/source/guide/guide-factories.rst

 The main tasks of a factory are:

-1. determine the noise level at which the next computation should be run;
+1. Record the result of the computation executed at the chosen noise level;

-2. record the result of the computation executed at the chosen noise level;
+2. Determine the noise level at which the next computation should be run;

-3. given the history of noise levels (``self.instack``) and results (``self.outstack``), evaluate the associated zero-noise extrapolation.
+3. Given the history of noise levels (``self.instack``) and results (``self.outstack``), evaluate the associated zero-noise extrapolation.

 The structure of the ``Factory`` class is adaptive by construction, since the choice of the next noise